 - 1. License plate light bulb socket - 2.
 License plate light bulb - Remove the burnt-out bulb by pulling it out. - 4.
 Insert a new bulb into the socket. - Install the socket (together with the bulb) by pushing it in. - 6.
 Install the license plate light unit by installing the screws.

-Auxiliary light bulb
+Replacing the auxiliary light bulb